-Bristol-Myers Squibb (BMS) makes drugs for the brain, heart, and other body parts.
-The biopharmaceutical's blockbuster lineup includes rhemuatoid arthritis treatment Orencia and ELIQUIS for stroke prevention.
+Bristol-Myers Squibb (BMS) treats an array maladies through its vast lineup of therapies.
+The biopharmaceutical's blockbuster drugs include rhemuatoid arthritis treatment Orencia and ELIQUIS for stroke prevention.
 BMS also makes antipsychotic medication Abilify and HIV treatments Reyataz and Sustiva.
 Most of its sales come from products in the therapeutic areas of cardiovascular care, hepatitis, immunology, metabolics, neuroscience, oncology, and virology.
 BMS has global research facilities and manufacturing plants, mainly in the US and Europe, and its products are marketed to health care practitioners, hospitals, and managed care providers in 100 countries.

 Following the patent expirations of key products Plavix (a blood thinner) and Avapro (a hypertension medication), BMS is pinning its hopes on rising sales of newer medicines in fields including neurology, metabolism, and oncology.
 Products showing promising growth include its hepatitis C franchise, ELIQUIS, and Opdivo.
 Abilify sales represented 13% of BMS' revenues in 2014, but those sales dropped 63% in 2015 when the company lost its exclusive rights to the drug in the US and in most international markets.
 Sales of biologic medicines (made using live proteins such as antibodies) -- including rheumatoid arthritis medicine Orencia -- are also on the rise.
 In 2015, Orencia, ELIQUIS, Sprycel, and the hepatitis C franchise each represented about 10% of total revenues.

 BMS is determined to keep pumping out new medicines from its pipeline: The company is investigating Prostvac as an anti-cancer treatment.

 While the company serves a global customer base, the US market accounts for about half of its annual revenues.
 BMS' major research and development facilities are in New Jersey and Connecticut, with other sites in the US, the UK, Belgium, India, Japan, and other countries.
 It has about a dozen manufacturing facilities, which are located in the US and Puerto Rico, France, Italy, Ireland, Japan, Mexico, and China.

 Sales and Marketing